-If you plan to arrive at the Chicago O’Hare airport between January 2 and January 7, Illinois State University will arrange to have staff members on site to welcome you and assist you in finding your travel provider, but you must fill out the form below with your flight number and arrival time/date before December 17 so that we can make arrangements.
+If you plan to arrive at the Chicago O’Hare airport between August 9th and August 11th, Illinois State University will arrange to have staff members on site to welcome you and assist you in finding your travel provider, but you must fill out the Global Redbird Itinerary Form with your flight number and arrival time/date before August 1st so that we can make arrangements.
 You are still responsible for making and finalizing all of your travel arrangements from Chicago to Bloomington-Normal before you arrive.
 Staff cannot provide you with transportation from the airport to the University, however, there are several options for this journey: bus, plane or train.
 Do NOT take a taxi from Chicago to Bloomington-Normal: It is very expensive!

 The Peoria Charter Bus offers service to Illinois State University from Chicago O'Hare and Midway International Airports.
 The trip from Chicago to Normal takes approximately 3 hours and costs about $35.
 Students can buy their tickets on the bus.
 It arrives at the Uptown Normal transportation center (Uptown Station).